mohammadTkhan14/verivox-automation-task/README.md

 Project Setup and Installation: From the terminal

-Step 1: Clone the repo
-git clone https://github.com/mohammadTkhan14/verivox-automation-task.git
+Step 1: Clone the repo from the terminal git clone https://github.com/mohammadTkhan14/verivox-automation-task.git

-Step 2: Navigate to project folder
+Step 2: Navigate to project folder - using the below command

-cd verivox-automation-task
+cd verivox-automation-task  -

+just verify if the project is cloned properly run the ls command and we should see

+cypress README.md cypress.config.js [files]

 Step 3: Install the dependencies